vmccready/world-values-analysis/README.md

 These questions relate mostly to government.

 ### Gradient Boosting
 SKLearn's GradientBoostingClassifier gave an accuracy of 67.1%.
-A grid search of random forest models with performance scoring based on accuracy led to a model that gave % accuracy on holdout data.
 Below are feature importance for the gradient boosted model.
 ![](img/gb-feature-importances.png)
 These questions are more related to social values.